amermunassar/CleanCode/README.md

 CleanCode – AI-Powered Code Formatter & Fixer

 CleanCode is a lightweight web application that helps developers quickly clean, format, and improve their code.
-It supports multiple languages, offers streamlined tasks (formatting, debugging, explaining), and provides instant output through a simple, responsive UI.
+It supports multiple languages, offers streamlined tasks (formatting, debugging, optimizing), and provides instant output through a simple, responsive UI.

 This project is part of my portfolio and demonstrates full-stack development skills, including frontend design, API integration, async workflows, and clean, maintainable code.